Brill-Noether reconstruction of index one prime Fano threefolds: Introduction

-In Section \ref{sec:derived categories}, we state some useful results on semiorthogonal decompositions.
-In section \ref{sec:derivedfano} we introduce semiorthogonal decompositions for all index one prime Fano threefolds, and define \emph{gluing objects} for their Kuznetsov components.
-In Section \ref{sec:stability conditions}, we recall weak stability conditions, and state the algorithm we frequently use to find and then discard solutions for potential walls in tilt stability.
-We also summarise results on the existence of Bridgeland stability conditions on Kuznetsov components of index one Fano threefolds.
-Furthermore, we prove stability of the \emph{gluing object} introduced in Section \ref{sec:derivedfano}.
-In Section \ref{sec:embedding}, we embed our Fano threefolds into moduli spaces of stable objects in $\Ku(X)$ with respect to the numerical classes of projections of skyscraper sheaves.
-In Section \ref{sec:BN}, we exhibit these embedded Fano threefolds as Brill--Noether loci.
-We also state the refined categorical Torelli theorem which follows as a corollary.
-In Section~\ref{sec:genus 2,3,5}, we show that every index one prime Fano threefold is a Bridgeland moduli space of stable objects in $\oh_X^{\perp}$.
-In Section~\ref{fiber_period_map_section}, we compute the fiber of period map for all prime Fano threefolds of index one and genus $g\geq 6$ via Theorem~\ref{Refined_Torelli}.
-In Appendix \ref{appA}, we prove several lemmas used in the previous sections.
+In Section~\ref{sec:derived categories}, we recall several useful results on semiorthogonal decompositions.
+In Section~\ref{sec:derivedfano}, we review semiorthogonal decompositions for index one prime Fano threefolds and define the corresponding \emph{gluing objects} for their Kuznetsov components.
+In Section~\ref{sec:stability conditions}, we recall weak stability conditions and state the algorithm used throughout the paper to find, and subsequently eliminate, possible numerical walls in tilt stability.
+We also summarize results on the existence of Bridgeland stability conditions on Kuznetsov components of index one Fano threefolds.
+In Section~\ref{sec:embedding}, we embed our Fano threefolds into moduli spaces of stable objects in $\Ku(X)$ and show that these are the desired dual embeddings.
+In Section~\ref{sec:BN}, we realize these embedded Fano threefolds as Brill--Noether loci and state the refined categorical Torelli theorem as a corollary.
+Finally, in Section~\ref{Section_auto-equi}, we characterize the groups of exact autoequivalences of the Kuznetsov components of genus $6$ and genus $8$ prime Fano threefolds, and provide a new disproof of Kuznetsov's Fano threefold conjecture.
+Some computational results are proved in the appendix.